oracle-devrel/cd3-automation-toolkit/README.md

 ## 👥 Who can use the toolkit??

-  Anyone who wants to create/modify or export OCI resources without much effort.
+  Anyone who wants to create/modify new resources in OCI or export existing resources from OCI and manage IaC without much effort.

 <br>